How many of your new users churn on day 1?

 For companies that serve enterprises, you'll likely find that enterprise users require a different level of customer support than regular users.
 They often expect an account manager, or for you to drop everything as soon as they bug you with a question.

-It follows that you'll have to offer them more hands-on support during the onboarding phase of their journey.
+It follows that you'll have to offer them more hands-on support during the user onboarding phase of their journey.

 Increase self-service options with a help center